Allen Baron

 Allen Baron (born April 14, 1927) is an American television and film director, actor, and comic book artist.
 He wrote, directed, and starred in the 1961 film Blast of Silence.

 Biography

 Early life

 Baron was born and raised in the Brooklyn borough of New York City to Polish and Russian immigrant parents.
 He lived on Logan Street and Sutter Avenue in his youth, which saw him lose his father at 11 years old.
 He lived in Lewiston, Maine for a time with his mother before moving back to Brooklyn.
 He dropped out of high school at the age of 16 to get a job, which saw him work with the War Department, where he apparently unknowingly worked on the atomic bomb.
-He later joined the Navy a year later.
+He joined the Navy a year later.
 At the age of 19, he enrolled at the School of Visual Arts, intending to become a visual artist, and later worked as a cartoonist, illustrator, and taxi driver.
 He first took an acting class at the age of 25, which also saw him meet his future wife.